Asus ZenBook 14X OLED Space Edition review

 - OLED display as gorgeous as ever

 There are several features worth mentioning about the Asus ZenBook 14X OLED Space Edition.
 First, there’s the Asus ZenVision 3.5-inch OLED display on the lid of the laptop.
-This can display time, battery life, and other messages, as well as QR codes and custom messages and several accompanying animations.
-We’d have liked more variety in the animations, but there are enough there that everyone will find one they like.
+This can display the time, battery life, and other messages, as well as QR codes, custom messages and several accompanying animations.
+We’d have liked more variety in the animations, but there are enough to ensure everyone will find one they like.

-Speaking of OLED displays, the primary display is bright and vibrant, with up to 550 nits of peak brightness, a 1,000,000:1 contrast ratio, and DisplayHDR 500 True Black with a black brightness of just 0.0005 nits.
-The 2,800 x 1800p resolution is crisp and the color range of the OLED is excellent.
-It should be; it’s Pantone-validated and covers 100% of the DCI-P3 color gamut.
+Speaking of OLED displays, the primary panel is bright and vibrant, with up to 550 nits of peak brightness, a 1,000,000:1 contrast ratio, and DisplayHDR 500 True Black with a black brightness of just 0.0005 nits.
+The 2800 x 1800p resolution is crisp, and the color range of the OLED is excellent.
+It should be: it’s Pantone-validated and covers 100% of the DCI-P3 color gamut.

 Asus ZenBook 14X OLED Space Edition: Performance